marc-bernades/HPCFS/README.md

 To this extent, this DNS code supports numerical methods to simulate transcritical turbulent flows based on Peng-Robinson equation of state and high-pressure coefficients.

 The DNS can compute the tyical canonical geometries on a cartasian domain with potential to stretch on either direction.
+The current tests are:
+- 1D high-pressure sweep
+- 1D advective
+- 2D TGV
+- 3D TGV (viscous and inviscid)
+- 2D mixing layer (also periodic version)
+- 2D channel flow

-The current tests are 1D high-pressure sweep, 1D advective, 2D TGV, 3D TGV (viscous and inviscid), 2D mixing layer, 2D and 3D channel flow.
-In this regard, the main purpose of this distribution is to replicate the results obtained on the numerical assessment benchmark (Kinetic-energy- and pressure-equilibrium-preserving schemes for real-gas turbulence in the transcritical regime, Bernades et al 2023, JCP).
-To this extent the test supplied with extensive documentation to mimic the results are:
+Nevertheless, the main purpose of this distribution is to replicate the results obtained on the numerical assessment benchmark (Kinetic-energy- and pressure-equilibrium-preserving schemes for real-gas turbulence in the transcritical regime, Bernades et al 2023, JCP).
+To this extent the test supplied with extensive documentation to mimic the results are based on the following, although the repositary contains the complete wide range of tests designed:
 - 1D advective
 - 2D Mixing layer